R installation on Linux

 Ubuntu based Linux Operating System

 The installation procedure described here, combines information as provided on https://cloud.r-project.org/bin/linux/ubuntu/fullREADME.html.
-At the time of writing this post the described procedure installs R version 4.2.0 (nicknamed: Vigorous Calisthenics), under the assumption that the Linux Operating System is based on Ubuntu 20.04.4 LTS Focal Fossa.
-When using a newer version of Ubuntu LTS replace the name of the version used in the commands below, e.g., for Ubuntu 24.04 LTS use noble
+At the time of writing this post the described procedure installs R version 4.5.2 (nicknamed: [Not] Part in a Rumble), under the assumption that the Linux Operating System is based on Ubuntu 24.04 LTS Noble Numbat.

 - Open a terminal (CTRL+ALT+T) and log in as administrator using the console command: